ryanwebs/portfolio/_projects/3_leverless-1.md

 ## Design

-I wanted to design and build my arcade controller mostly out of wood, so it could have a homemade a homemade feeling to it.
+I wanted to design and build my arcade controller mostly out of wood, so it could have a homemade feeling to it.
 My goal was to make the main structure of the box out of 2x4's that I would stain and seal later.
 I started by mocking up a quick CAD model to get the dimensions right, and dial in the look that I was going for.

 ![cad]({{ site.baseurl }}/assets/images/leverless-1/leverless_1_cad.png){:width="75%"}{: .align-center}
 <figcaption>Figure 1.
 Initial rough CAD model</figcaption>{: .text-center}